modelica/Encryption-and-Licensing/doc/SEMLA.md

 ```

 - the first line in the file is ignored
-- the remaining lines are copied in _manifest.xml_
+- the remaining lines are copied into the _manifest.xml_

-**packagetool** doesn't validate the tools xml file contents.
+The **packagetool** doesn't validate the tools xml file contents.

-## SEMLA - COMMUNICATION PROTOCOL BETWEEN TOOL AND LVE
+## SEMLA - COMMUNICATION PROTOCOL BETWEEN A TOOL AND LVE

                               ┌────┐                  ┌───┐